A yummy and nutritious breakfast that requires ZERO cook time!

 Make it Your Own

-You can make this oatmeal how you like it.
-It can be made into a pumpkin oatmeal with pumpkin puree or an apple oatmeal with applesauce, and both options are listed out in the recipe ingredients and instructions.
+Once you have made this basic recipe, you’ll see it lends itself to many variations and can be made to fit various dietary needs.
+Make it into a pumpkin oatmeal with pumpkin puree, or an apple oatmeal with applesauce (both options are listed out in the recipe ingredients and instructions).

 - 1/3 cup milk

 - 1/4 cup old fashioned oats